Frequently Asked Questions for the In-Person Running on April 1 and April 2, 2023

 Questions on Registration and Lottery Notification

-In-Person Run: The In-Person event will be held on Sunday, September 12, 2021.
+A: In-Person 10 Mile Run: The 10 Mile will be held on Sunday, April 2, 2023.
 The field will be filled by lottery.
-Prospective entrants will be able to register for the lottery starting on Tuesday, June 1 and extending through 11:59 P.M. on Wednesday, June 30 on the event website, www.cherryblossom.org.
+Prospective entrants will be able to register for the lottery starting on Thursday, December 1, and extending through 11:59 P.M. on Thursday, December 15 on the event website, www.cherryblossom.org.
 When registering, prospective entrants will complete and submit the entire entry form including the credit card information.
 However, credit cards will not be charged unless the applicant is selected.
-The entry fees for 2021 are $50 for the Ten Mile and $40 for the 5K Run-Walk.
-(Please note that pre-registration is required for the 2021 Kids’ Run, but it will be held on a first-come, first-served basis and will open in mid to late June 2021.
-The Kids’ Run is limited to 500 entrants.)
+The entry fee for 2023 is $55 for the 10 Mile.

 Every year we receive emails and calls from a number of people indicating that they are not receiving the emails we send out regarding race information.
 Since most of our communication regarding the race is done by email, including the dissemination of lottery opening, race confirmation and instructions, we would like to be able to reach as many of you as possible.
 So if you have not been hearing from us, or if you recently joined our mailing list and want to make sure you do hear from us, please read the information below carefully: